 One of the most obvious results was the observation that solutions held at elevated temperatures could be reduced to dryness even when tridecane had been added as a keeper.
-On the other hand, solutions for which tridecane had been added but remained at room temperature could only be concentrated to a 10-μL final volume.
+On the other hand, solutions for which tridecane had been added but remained at room temperature could only be concentrated to a $10-\mu$ L final volume.
 The recoveries of the radiolabeled standards from each of the solutions in this study are presented in Table 26.

 The results from this study indicate that the final concentration condition may have a pronounced effect on the absolute recoveries of the PCDDs and PCDFs, especially for the lower chlorinated congeners such as 2,3,7,8-TCDD.
-However, it should be noted that the approach to target analyte quantitation based on the internal standard method (isotope dilution for 8 of the 17 target analytes) is not affected by absolute recoveries as low as 50%.
+These conclusions are supported by an independent study in comparison of concentration techniques for 2,3,7,8-TCDD.19 However, it should be noted that the approach to target analyte quantitation based on the internal standard method (isotope dilution for 8 of the 17 target analytes) is not affected by absolute recoveries as low as 50%.
 The procedure for final concentration in the analytical protocol (Appendix A) for the analysis of the NHATS samples for the EPA/VA study has been modified to specify room temperature conditions.